TheBeachLab/selfhosted/doc/iot.md

 Add firewall rules.
 Adjust NAT or just like me setup a DMZ host for the damn server.
 I have tested it with the mobile app [owntracks](https://owntracks.org/) and it works like a charm.
 Coming up in IoT, storing your precious data in a database.

+### Troubleshooting MQTT

+Mosquitto cannot be started as a service.
+Service does not start, when started manually `mosquitto -c /etc/mosquitto/mosquitto.conf`complains about cannot open private key
+Solved by installing acl `sudo apt install acl` and `sudo setfacl -R -m u:pink:rX /etc/letsencrypt/{live,archive}`

+When pink runs it complains about permissions in /var/lib/mosquitto (belongs to mosquitto:root).
+No idea how to continue

 ## PostgreSQL

 ### Install